Requires: 24cm round cake pan, electric mixer (or hand beater)

 Using an electric mixer or hand beater, beat the egg whites with a pinch of salt until stiff peaks form.
 With the mixer (or hand beater) running, add the egg yolks, one at a time.
 Add the sugar, one tablespoon at a time, beating well after each addition.

 Use a wooden spoon to stir in the flour, one tablespoon at a time.
 You want to see air bubbles rise to the surface of the cake mixture before adding additional tablespoons of flour.
 Drain the apples, reserving the lemon juice.
 Stir in the lemon zest and lemon juice.
-Then stir in the margarine (butter or sesame oil) until well combined.
+Then stir in the margarine (butter) until well combined.
 Stir the sifted baking powder into the cake mixture.

 Note: 00 is a powder-fine Italian type of flour.
 It is made from soft wheat varieties, and is frequently used in Italian desserts and pastas.
 00 flour is available in most supermarkets, Italian food stores and gourmet delicatessens.